peterhinch/micropython-nano-gui/DRIVERS.md

 gc.collect()  # Precaution before instantiating framebuf.
 ssd = SSD()  # Create a display instance based on a Pico in socket.
 ```
+##### Frozen bytecode

+In testing the V2 driver failed when implemented as frozen bytecode.
+It worked
+when pre-compiled to a `.mpy` file.
+The reason for this is unclear.

 ### 5.3.1 Constructor args

 For other hosts the pins need to be specified in `color_setup.py` via the